simonw/llm/docs/help.md

   Show or set the default embedding model

 Options:
-  --help  Show this message and exit.
+  --remove-default  Reset to specifying no default model --help            Show this message and exit.
 ```
 ### llm embed-db --help
 ```